Tuesday, November 29, 2011

 These have come so that the proven genuineness of your faith—

-of greater worth than gold,
+worth than gold,

 which perishes even though refined by fire—

-may result in praise, glory and honor
+in praise, glory and honor

 when Jesus Christ is revealed.